One of the things I really like about my BMW R nineT (and in the past, my BMW R 1200 S) is that it’s air/oil-cooled.

 Still, as of 2021, the vast majority of Harley-Davidson’s motorcycles are air-cooled — so their liquid-cooled ones are the exceptions.

 The Milwaukee-Eight engines were introduced in 2016 and have eight valves (four valves per cylinder), hence the name.
-They’re 45-degree air/oil-cooled twins and come in 107, 114 (typically in models designated “S” or “114”, and 117 cubic inches sizes.
+They’re 45-degree air/oil-cooled twins and come in 107, 114 (typically in models designated “S” or “114”, and 117 cubic inches sizes, with more on the horizon.

-The other major engine line from Harley-Davidson is the “Evolution” engine line.
+The other major engine line from Harley-Davidson’s modern bikes until recently was the “Evolution” engine line.
 Harley has used the Evolution engines in their Sportster line since 1986, as well as from a couple of years before in other lines, which all moved on to other engine variants.

 Harley-Davidson has been introducing partial liquid cooling into its premium lines.
 From 2014, Harley-Davidson introduced precision liquid cooling (in the cylinder heads only) into the Ultra Limited’s Twin Cam 103 engine.
 From then, Harley brought partial liquid cooling into the CVO line, including the CVO Street Glide and Road Glide, plus a few other high-end Ultra/Limited models.